-This article is part of a running series with Rowan University’s Healthy Campus Initiatives.
+This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanHCI on Twitter, Instagram, or Facebook.
+For further updates, follow @RowanUWellness on Twitter, Instagram, or Facebook.
 This story is by Jean Coricone, an MA in School Psychology program graduate student.

 Being on a college campus, it is common to see classmates and friends struggling to stay awake in classes and chugging caffeine to get through the day, only to stay up all night and repeat the cycle day after day.
 Or we have all been that friend or classmate at some point, and prayed for a night’s sleep that would be recharging and peaceful.

 There is a way to achieve rest to recharge you and set you up for a day that’s filled with energy rather than caffeine and mid-day naps.
 The key factor in a good night’s sleep is making sure you are practicing good sleep hygiene.
 In the same way you would brush your teeth, shower, and wear deodorant to practice good hygiene, there are steps to take to make sure your sleep is also hygienic.

 Sleep hygiene is defined as “having both a bedroom environment and daily routines that promote consistent, uninterrupted sleep.
 Keeping a stable sleep schedule, making your bedroom comfortable and free of disruptions, following a relaxing pre-bed routine, and building healthy habits during the day”(Suni,2022).
 There are ways to implement these routines throughout the day as well as at night to ensure healthy sleep habits.
 Some of these habits include regular activity throughout the day, reducing alcohol consumption, monitoring caffeine intake during the afternoon and evenings, and being mindful of late-night dining.
 Late-night dining can affect sleep quality because if the meal is heavy, big, or spicy, digesting it can make it more difficult to fall asleep or stay asleep.